Precision measurement of electron-electron scattering in GaAs/AlGaAs using transverse magnetic focusing: Results

 We simulate magnetotransport in the actual experimental device geometry using BOLT, a high resolution solver for kinetic theories \cite{bolt, chandra2019, Gupta2021}, which solves the Boltzmann transport equation:

 where $f(\mathbf{x}, \mathbf{p}, t)$ is the probability distribution of electrons along the spatial coordinates $\mathbf{x} \equiv (x, y)$ and momentum coordinates $\mathbf{p} \equiv \hbar k_F (\cos(\theta), \sin(\theta))$, where $\theta$ denotes the angle on the Fermi surface, $t$ denotes time, and $v_F$ denotes the Fermi velocity.
 The Lorentz force due $B$ appears in the third term on the left, which for a circular Fermi surface simplifies to the form shown.
 Long-range electric fields are not explicitly included, but their effects are accounted for at linear order through a renormalized chemical potential \cite{chandra2019}.
-The injected particles, with an effective mass $m$, are constrained to remain on the Fermi surface and move at $v_F$.
+The injected particles, with an effective mass $m$, are constrained to remain on the Fermi surface, move at $v_F$ and are injected over all angles following a cos($\theta$) distribution which is maximum perpendicular to the boundary into which the contact is placed \cite{chandraquantum}.
 The effect of the RHS of Eq.~(\ref{eq:boltzmann}) is a thermalization of carriers to local stationary and drifting Fermi-Dirac distributions, $f_0^{\textrm{MR}}$ and $f_0^{\textrm{MC}}$, due to MR and MC scattering respectively.
 This is implemented using a dual relaxation time approximation with scattering length scales $\mathcal{l_\textrm{MR}}$ and $\mathcal{l_\textrm{MC}}$.
 Further details regarding the collision operators are given in Ref.~\cite{chandra2019}.
 We consider perfectly reflecting device boundaries, with carriers injected by imposing a shifted Fermi-Dirac distribution at the locations of the contacts.